BlakeRain/blakerain.com/content/weeknotes/2026-W08/index.md

 > billion respectively into Israeli "war bonds" -- profiting off the massacre of starving
 > Palestinians.

-The book finishes off with a chapter on the incaompatibilities between democracy and capitalism, highlighting some of the more successful efforts around the world to transition to a more democratic and socialist system, which is always interesting to hear about.
+The book finishes off with a chapter on the incompatibilities between democracy and capitalism, highlighting some of the more successful efforts around the world to transition to a more democratic and socialist system, which is always interesting to hear about.